Staars/RTL8822BS_BT/README.md

 Copy firmware and config to /lib/firmware/rtlbt/ and remove the .bin-endings.

-You must disconnect your USB-UART-adapter, if you usee it as an external serial console.
+You must disconnect your USB-UART-adapter, if you use it as an external serial console.
 For me it is enough to unplug it from the USB-port and leave the cables connected to the PCB.